poetaman/arttime/README.md

 At the moment, only manual installation is possible.

 Follow these steps:
-1. Clone or download the git repository to a preffered location.
+1. Clone or download the git repository to a preferred location.
 Cloning is the preferred method to get future updates via ``git pull``.
 2. Add this command to your ``.zshrc`` or ``.bashrc`` file, depending on your login shell.
 For macOS it is ``.zshrc`` unless you have changed that.
 ```
 alias artprint="<path_to_arttime_directory>/bin/artprint"